This charming manufactured home kitchen update only cost $600!

 Using spray paint, Charissa turned the outdated brass cabinet hardware into a modern bronze color.
 Taking advantage of the details can really make a space!

 Beautiful Budget Backsplash

-The right lighting can add style and charm to any home.Charissa and Todd added beautiful track lighting that works perfect in this modern kitchen.
+The right lighting can add style and charm to any home.Charissa and Todd added beautiful track lighting that works perfectly in this modern kitchen.

 Tell us a bit about yourself, your project, and your home:

-We have slowly spackled most of the rooms where the strip that separated the wall board are.
+We have slowly spackled most of the rooms where the strip that separated the wallboard are.
 Replaced almost all of the floors where there was linoleum.
-We still have the original carpet which needs replaced but for 20 yrs old doesn’t look too bad!
+We still have the original carpet which needs to be replaced but for 20 yrs old doesn’t look too bad!
 Seems like we have been remodeling since the day we bought it!
 I decided I was tired of looking at my dated kitchen that I had re-done about 12 yrs ago to a more modern kitchen.